ZW-xjtlu/m6ALogisticModel/README.md

 Motivation
 ----------

-The major purposes to create this package are:
+The major usages of this package:

 1. Facilitate the data mining process on RNA level high-throughput data, while being able to deal with **confounding transcriptomic features** that are common in RNA genomics.